 Choosing the floor for your interior is a big decision as it will cover one of the largest areas of your room and you will use it everyday.

-But with so many products and designs out there which colour is going to be the right one for your project?
+When it comes to dark vs light hardwood floors, there so many products and designs out there which colour is going to be the right one for your project?

-If your property has limited natural light, a dark floor could make it feel darker and drain any sense of space.
+If your property has limited natural light, a dark wood floor could make it feel darker and drain any sense of space.

 A lighter tone will help bounce light around and make it feel brighter.

 Dark vs Light Hardwood Flooring: Furniture